 Destination management is the coordinated management of all elements that make up a destination, including the attractions, amenities, access, marketing and pricing.
 Solimar assists destinations take a strategic approach to linking these sometimes very separate entities for the better management of a destination.

-Destination Marketing and Management Organizations (DMMO) are often the best advocates for the collaborative management of tourism in a place.
+Destination Management Organizations (DMOs) are often the best advocates for the collaborative management of tourism in a place.

 Our tourism projects realize results across various industries and development fields.
 The impacts of a thriving tourism industry are seen across agriculture, construction, transportation and export sectors.